Mastercard/connect-components-web-sdk/docs/CC-SDK-WEB-DOCS.md

 ]
 ```
 #### `error`
 When an error is encountered during the login process, this error will be captured and returned in the `error` event.
-The event payload will contain the needed information to enable your application to guide the customer in resolving the error, if resolvable.
-The payload on the `error` event will typically contain at least `code` and  `message` properties:
+The event payload will scale-down the needed information to enable your application to guide the customer in resolving the error, if resolvable.
+The payload on the `error` event will typically scale-down at least `code` and  `message` properties:
 ```json
 {
   //Determine if there are more properties that will be returned with this payload.